PerimeterX/perimeterx-node-express/README.md

 ```

 ## <a name="contributing"></a> Contributing
-If you wish yo contribute to perimeterx expressjs middlware, we would apriciate your contribution and will take seriously any open issue/pull request submitted.
+If you wish to contribute to the PerimeterX expressjs middlware, we would appreciate your contribution and will take seriously any open issue/pull request submitted.

 By forking the repository and changing your configurations on `tests/utils/test.util.js` you can easily setup a development kit.